vissermc/chainlist.js/README.md

 * <code>push ( elem1, ..., elemN )</code>
 	inserts elem at the end of the list return new length property.
-* <code>indexOfNode ( node )</code>
+* <code>indexOf ( node )</code>
-* <code>indexOf ( elem )</code>
+* <code>indexOfElem ( elem )</code>
-* <code>lastIndexOf ( elem )</code>
+* <code>lastIndexOfElem ( elem )</code>
-* <code>indexNode ( n )</code>
+* <code>index ( n )</code>
-	In case node is a list, it returns the n'th node, or if n is negative, returns (count - n)'th node.
+	In case link is a list, it returns the n'th node, or if n is negative, returns (count - n)'th node.
 	Else, it returns n'th successor or -n'th predecessor.
 This list itself is never returned, not does it wrap around.
-* <code>index ( n )</code>
+* <code>get ( n )</code>
-	In case node is a list, it returns the n'th elem, or if n is negative, returns (count - n)'th elem.
+	In case link is a list, it returns the n'th elem, or if n is negative, returns (count - n)'th elem.
 	Else, it returns n'th successor or -n'th predecessor.
 	It will not wrap around.
-* <code>pos ( n )</code>
+* <code>indexLink ( n )</code>
 	returns n'th successor or -n'th predecessor node.
-This list itself is also node that might be returned.
+This list itself is also link that might be returned.
 This function wraps around.
+* <code>nextLink ()</code>
+	returns the next link, i.e. either a node or the container.
+* <code>prevLink ()</code>
+	returns the previous link, i.e. either a node or the container.
 * <code>next ()</code>
-	returns the next node, or the list if there is no next.
+	returns the next node, or null if it was the last.
 * <code>prev ()</code>
-	returns the previous node, or the list if there is no previous.
+	returns the previous link, or null if it was the first.
 * <code>countRange ( end )</code>
 * <code>isList ()</code>
 * <code>reverse ()</code>